Hello everyone!

 arg2).

-The procedure prints a message and then outputs the sum of
+The function prints a message and then outputs the sum of

 the arguments.